BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Mobile app/port?? (may the divines above have mercy on me...)
 	- Switch from http to https?
 (I dont even know how...)

-	- Registration:
-		- how to ensure the received email does not land within spam folder?
-			- how to configure and ensure that the receiver sees a set name from the sender?

-	- unsubscribe everywhere to not cause bloating for devices/pc's?
-		- almost done, input into 'profile' component when 'my-profile' is reworked

 	- 2D array to view user's tasklists on overseer table??( 3D to view tasks?? )
 		- IF implemented: how to ensure it does not bloat the page in case we have too many users

 SECONDARY:
-	- Cut up the my-profile page to adhere to structure
-		- My-profile -> static 'page', merely hosts component
-			- New component -> 'profile'
 	- configure the datepicker's overlay to not be behind the modal dialog component when it pops up
-	- create some css to blend in the custom colors of tasklists and tasks with the background a bit more
-	- button to hide all tasklists(so that they may gaze upon the background?)
 	- ability to choose wallpaper (homepage/overseer only, set only to local session for now, dont save setting to backend)
-	- better error handling -> comprehensive messages for both devs and user
-	- Hungarian language support ( finish making the files / rework json file structure / implement when all features are set )
+	- Hungarian language support ( finish making the files / implement when all features are set )
+	- include update date for users at the overseer page